Dark Information in Black Hole with $\lambda\varphi$ Fluid: Introduction

-In this paper, inspired by the work of Ref.~\cite{MaChenSun:2018NPB}, we would like to investigate the effect of dark matter around a black hole on the Hawking radiation and dark information of the black hole.
-It is well known that dark matter composes about $27\%$ of our universe.
-Dark matter effects and accounts for the evolution of our universe, the formation of large-scale structure of the universe, and galaxy rotation curves \cite{Vagnozzi2017}.
+{It is well known that dark matter and dark energy compose about $27\%$ and $68\%$ of our universe, respectively.
+Dark matter affects and accounts for the evolution of our universe, the formation of large-scale structure, and galaxy rotation curves \cite{Vagnozzi2017}.
 Especially, there is a great deal of dark matter in each galaxy.
 As the case of dark energy, we have also many candidates for dark matter, such as weakly interacting massive particles (WIMPs), super WIMPs, light gravitinos, sterile neutrinos, hidden dark matter, axions, and primordial black holes \cite{Feng2010,Carr2016,Huang2018,Bartolo2019}.
-Here, we are interesting in a new candidate called mimetic dark matter proposed by Chamseddine and Mukhanov \cite{Chamseddine:2013kea}.
-It is the conformal degree of freedom of Einstein's gravity and can mimic cold dark matter.
-We will consider such scalar degree of freedom in Einstein's gravity and find the solution of an uncharged spherically symmetric black hole under background of mimetic dark matter.
-Then, we will study the Hawking radiation and dark information for the black hole.
+In this paper, inspired by the work~\cite{MaChenSun:2018NPB}, we would like to investigate the effect of the $\lambda\varphi$ fluid on the Hawking radiation and dark information of the black hole.
+The $\lambda\varphi$ fluid theory was proposed in~\cite{Lim:2010yk} to give a unified description of dark matter and dark energy.
+This field theory contains two scalar fields, but has only one single degree of freedom.
+In this theory, the fluid velocity is always tangent to geodesics and hence it can mimic ``dust".
+However, unlike a standard cold dark matter fluid, the $\lambda\varphi$ fluid carries pressure parallel to its fluid velocity.
+We will consider such $\lambda\varphi$ fluid and find the solution of an uncharged spherically symmetric black hole.
+Then, we will study the Hawking radiation and dark information for the black hole with the $\lambda\varphi$ fluid.}

 This paper is organized as follows.
-In Sec.~\ref{Setup}, we review the mimetic gravity theory briefly and derive the Einstein equations for a spherically symmetric metric.
-In Sec.~\ref{solution}, we look for an analytical black hole solution in an asymptotic flat spacetime and analyse its properties.
-In Sec.~\ref{TemperatureEntropy}, we calculate the black hole mass, temperature and entropy.
-Then, the radiation spectrum and dark information of the black hole with mimetic dark matter are calculated in Sec.~\ref{RadiationSpectrum} and Sec.~\ref{DarkInfor}, respectively.
-In the end, conclusions and discussions are given in Sec.~\ref{conclusion}.
+In Section~\ref{Setup}, we review the {the $\lambda\varphi$ fluid theory} briefly and derive the Einstein equations for a spherically symmetric metric.
+In Section~\ref{solution}, we look for an analytical black hole solution in an asymptotic flat spacetime and analyze its properties.
+In Section~\ref{TemperatureEntropy}, we calculate the black hole mass, temperature and entropy.
+Then, the radiation spectrum and dark information of the black hole with {the $\lambda\varphi$ fluid} are calculated in Section~\ref{RadiationSpectrum} and Section~\ref{DarkInfor}, respectively.
+In the end, conclusions and discussions are given in Section~\ref{conclusion}.